setms/book/docs/introduction/software-engineering.md

 and industry professionals from all areas of computing."
 It also "sets the standard for the education and engagement that fuels continued global technological advancement."

-One of its publications is _The Guide to the Software Engineering Body of Knowledge_ (SWEBOK).
+One of its publications is _The Guide to the Software Engineering Body of Knowledge_ @@SWEBOK.
-SWEBOK describes generally accepted knowledge about software engineering.
-The current version is V3 @@SWEBOK2014, while V4 is under review @@SWEBOK2022.

 The SWEBOK organizes material in knowledge areas (KAs):

 1. Software Requirements
+1. Software Architecture
 1. Software Design
 1. Software Construction
 1. Software Testing
+1. Software Engineering Operations
 1. Software Maintenance
 1. Software Configuration Management
 1. Software Engineering Management
 1. Software Engineering Process
 1. Software Engineering Models and Methods
 1. Software Quality
+1. Software Security
 1. Software Engineering Professional Practice
 1. Software Engineering Economics
 1. Computing Foundations
 1. Mathematical Foundations
 1. Engineering Foundations

-Knowledge areas 13-15 provide the theoretical foundations.
+Knowledge areas 16-18 provide the theoretical foundations.
-KA 8 describes the engineering process, while 1-5 cover the activities in that process.
+KA 10 describes the engineering process, while 1-9 cover the activities in that process.
 The other KAs deal with related topics.

-SWEBOK V4 recognizes 18 KAs, introducing architecture, operations, and security as separate areas.

 Each knowledge area breaks down into topics and subtopics, summarizes the key concepts, and includes a reference list for detailed information.

 IEEE CS stresses that SWEBOK is a _guide_ to the body of knowledge for software engineering.
 The body of knowledge itself consists of the literature that SWEBOK references.
-Appendix C contains a list of 36 books that together cover all the KAs.
+Appendix C contains a list of 37 books that together cover all the KAs.

 ## Is this actually engineering?